JiuceT/SimpleDemo/README.md

 # SimpleDemo
-base in Bootos//     just a demo
+base on Bootos//     just a demo